Having a SunSmart policy in your workplace is only the beginning of helping your people stay SunSmart, especially if they work outside.

 Use the information on this page to better understand the issues that can influence your workers’ sun safety behaviour and compliance with your policy and procedures – and how you can create an environment that supports sun safety.
 Adapt and use the ideas below to engage your people to be SunSmart.

 Don’t have a sun protection policy?
-Visit the SunSmart area of business.govt.nz’s workplace health and wellbeing policy builder to tailor a SunSmart policy suitable for your organisation.
+Visit the SunSmart area of business.govt.nz’s workplace health and wellbeing policy builder to tailor a SunSmart policy suitable for your organisation, or start with the editable Word sample at the bottom of this page.

 Why aren’t we more SunSmart at work?